-Managing your lifestyle for “maximum return” is similar to managing money.
+Managing your lifestyle for “maximum return” by buying the “right” residential real estate is similar to managing money.
 Make the strategic decisions first; tactical ones second.
 Experts say long-term investing success is ninety percent dependent on the right strategic mix of investment types, such as stocks, bonds, real estate and commodities, rather than the tactical decisions of which stock or which bond.

 Similarly, with respect to the decision of buying a home in the Phoenix/Scottsdale/Paradise Valley area, most of your future satisfaction will result from correctly making the strategic “place” decisions first.
 Once you have done that, the “tactical” decision of which specific home or homesite will come relatively easily.
 It rarely makes sense to focus on the home first, before figuring out the place decision.
 This guide will serve as your “roadmap” in this very important decision making process.